DBC-Boots/DBC-Boots.github.io/wiki/Networking.md

 ### Books

 * [How to Win Friends & Influence People](http://www.amazon.com/How-Win-Friends-Influence-People/dp/0671027034) - The old Dale Carnegie classic.
 Still very applicable today as it was over half a century ago.
 Most seem very common sense, and it is, but worth re-visiting time and again.
+* [Never Eat Alone](http://www.amazon.com/Never-Eat-Alone-Secrets-Relationship/dp/0385512058) - A book about how to be a networking guru.
+Okay, guru is the wrong word.
+The book talks about how to meet people at conferences, how to hold dinner parties, how to maintain relationships.
+Main message: Do it all day, everyday.
+And it shouldn't be work, it should be fun.